GSA/ckanext-dcat_usmetadata/README.md

 We recommend using [cosmos](https://reactcosmos.org/) for development.

 Run `make app-cosmos` to start the cosmos server, which will watch the `metadata-app/src` directory for changes.

+### Ways to Contribute

+The Data.gov team manages all Data.gov updates, bugs, and feature additions via GitHub's public issue tracker in this repository.

+If you do not already have a GitHub account, you can sign up for GitHub here.
+In the spirit of open source software, everyone is encouraged to help improve this project.
+Here are some ways you can contribute:

+* by reporting bugs
+* by suggesting new features
+* by translating content to a new language
+* by writing or editing documentation
+* by writing specifications
+* by writing code and documentation (no pull request is too small: fix typos, add code comments, clean up inconsistent whitespace)
+* by reviewing pull requests.
+* by closing issues

+#### Submit Great Issues

+* Before submitting a new issue, check to make sure a similar issue isn't already open.
+If one is, contribute to that issue thread with your feedback.
+* When submitting a bug report, please try to provide as much detail as possible, i.e. a screenshot or gist that demonstrates the problem, the technology you are using, and any relevant links.

+#### Ready for your Help
+Issues labeled sparkleshelp wantedsparkles make it easy for you to find ways you can contribute today.

+### Public Domain
+This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
+Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.

+All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.